Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Value perception: Strong.
 Each upgrade is a category jump, not an increment.

-Why it works mechanically: Premium buyers evaluate on perceived transformation, not feature count.
-Four category jumps feel more premium than ten incremental improvements.
+Premium buyers evaluate on perceived transformation, not feature count, so four category jumps feel more premium than ten incremental improvements.

-Jordan tested both approaches.
-The first version had 12 upgrades (priority everything, bonus content, extra calls).
-Positioned at $10,500/month.
-Took 6 weeks to get the first client.
+In Test 1 with 12 marginal upgrades (priority everything, bonus content, extra calls) positioned at $10,500/month, it took 6 weeks to get the first client.

-The second version had 4 upgrades (1-on-1 calls, daily Voxer, custom strategy, quarterly audit).
-Positioned at $13,500/month.
-First client in 5 days.
+In Test 2 with 4 big upgrades (1-on-1 calls, daily Voxer, custom strategy, quarterly audit) positioned at $13,500/month, the first client closed in 5 days.

-The lesson: Fewer, bigger upgrades sell faster than many small ones.
+The lesson is that fewer, bigger upgrades sell faster than many small ones.

-Most founders offer VIP month-to-month.
-That’s a mistake for three reasons.
+Most founders offer VIP month-to-month, which is a mistake for three reasons.

 Reason 1: Cash flow predictability